Whāita: Pohatu-roa

 The last of the Ngāti Kahu-pungapunga made their stand at Pōhatu-roa, a hill just west of modern Ātiamuri.
 Whāita and Wairangi's war-parties reunited and surrounded the hill.
 Eventually hunger sapped the defenders' strength and they were unable to deflect a Tainui assault, which captured the mountain.
 At this point there was a disagreement about what to do with the captured Ngāti Kahu-pungapunga – Tame-te-hura wanted to keep them as slaves, but Whāita insisted that they must all be killed, so that they would not return with Te Arawa support to reclaim the land.
 Jones agrees that all the Ngāti Kahu-pungapunga died, while Gudgeon speculates that they may have fled to join Te Arawa.

 Family

 Whāita had one son, Huiao, who married two daughters of Uenuku-tuhatu, son of Whatihua.
-With the first daughter, Māpau-inuhia, he had a son, Tū-irirangi (ancestor of the Ngāti Kinohaku hapu of Ngāti Maniapoto) and a daughter, Hine-moana, who married Tūpito.
+With the first daughter, Māpau-inuhia, he had a son, Tū-irirangi (ancestor of the Ngāti Kinohaku hapū of Ngāti Maniapoto) and a daughter, Hine-moana, who married Tūpito.
 With the second daughter, Waengarangi, he had Pai-ariki.

 Whāita's descendants, the Ngāti Whāita, have their marae at Ōngāroto, on the north bank of the Waikato River, a little west of Ātiamuri.
+Stafford reports that Whāita fought a decisive battle against Ngāti Kahupungapunga there and erected a set of 170 standing stones at a place nearby called Te Pae o Tawhiti, one for each enemy killed.